-Anyone who has worked on a computer for any length of time is familiar with Microsoft Office.
-Word, PowerPoint, and Excel are especially common in classrooms and offices around the world, but Office has a lot more to offer than just those three apps.
+Microsoft Office has more to offer than Word, Excell, and Powerpoint.
 Microsoft Office software is costly, however, and multiple packages are available, so if a little help is needed, read on.
 We’ve got the best Microsoft Office deals and bundles that are available today right here.
-Below, we also include a handy buying guide to help you find the right suite of software for your needs and budget.
+This week you can get a better deal on a 12-month Business Premium subscription than on the regular Business version.
+In case you find the various Office 365 versions confusing, which is easy to do, we’ve includes a handy buying guide to help you find the right suite of software for your needs and budget.

 Today’s best Microsoft Office deals